dpwolfe/good-morning/README.md

 > **Security note:** Please feel free to review the script before piping to bash: <https://raw.githubusercontent.com/dpwolfe/good-morning/master/good-morning.sh>

+## Running it daily

-After the first run, you can simply type `good-morning` from any new shell to run it again.
+After the first run, type `good-morning` from any new shell session.
+The alias pulls the latest version of the script from your local clone, then re-sources it, so you're always running the newest version.

+A typical daily run takes 1-3 minutes when everything is already up-to-date and it's safe to re-run if interrupted.

 ## What does it do?